mjpritchard/test-decap-help/content/docs/for-cloud-tenants/provisioning-tenancy-sci-vm-managed-cloud.md

 title: Provisioning a Sci VM in a Managed Cloud Tenancy
 ---

-This article is for admin and manager of the JASMIN managed-cloud tenancy and shows how to provision a sci VM.
+This article is for admins and managers of managed-cloud tenancies and shows how to provision a sci VM within one.
 It involves the following:

 - Becoming a member of a managed cloud tenancy
 - Provisioning a VM